LeenaNguyen/valorant_map_selector/README.md

 # Valorant Map Selector

 ## Overview
 The program has been constructed to randomly select a valorant map from the current roster of valorant map(s) available at the time of writing (16/10/2020).

+  - Ascent
+  - Bind
+  - Haven
+  - Ice Box
+  - Split

 Running the program will lead to two pop up windows:

   - (1) Initial selection window
   - (2) Map selection window